Former Baylor QB Charlie Brewer flourishing at Utah

 - Oops!Something went wrong.Please try again later.

-SALT LAKE CITY (AP) Charlie Brewer is on course to make a name for himself as Utah's newest quarterback.
+SALT LAKE CITY — Charlie Brewer is on course to make a name for himself as Utah’s newest quarterback.

 Since his high school days, when he was lightly recruited before signing with Baylor, Brewer has been driven by a desire to prove doubters wrong.
 That competitive attitude helped him become a four-year starter with the Bears.